MG977/GIS4schools-RS/rs_satelliteimages.rst

  Set the searching criteria.

 .. warning:: **Remember to use ONLY atmospherically corrected images!** |br|
-	Optical satellite images capture the sunlight reflected by the Earth’s surface and the light scattered by the atmosphere.
+	Optical satellite images capture both the sunlight reflected by the Earth’s surface and the light scattered by the atmosphere.
 However, when monitoring the environment, atmospheric scattering is a noise that must be removed before image manipulation or analysis. |br|
 	Sentinel-2 data provided as ``L1C`` products are uncorrected images.
 Sentinel-2 data provided as ``L2A`` products are atmospherically corrected images. |br|
 	**Only** ``L2A`` **products are ready for image processing!**